vladofilipovic/universal-optimizer/documentation/source/contribution.rst

 How to Contribute
 =================

-This system is developed in `Python`` programming language, using `poetry` as project&package manager, and `Sphinx` system for documentation generation.
+This system is developed in `Python <https://www.python.org>` programming language, using `poetry <https://python-poetry.org>` as project and package manager, `unittest <https://docs.python.org/3/library/unitest.html>`  library for unit testing and `Sphinx <https://wwww.sphinx-doc.org/en/master>` system for documentation generation.
+Same tool set should be use for contribution to the project.

 Contribution is encouraged in following four domains: